headlesslaravel/docs/metrics.md

 Metrics can be returned per day, week, month etc.

-> What is the average order total per day for the last month?
+> What is the average order total per day for the last week?
 ```php
 Metric::make(Order::class)
     ->avg('total')